sathvikrijo/sathvikrijo/README.md

 ## I'm a Developer, Student mentor and Explorer!!

 - 🔭 Looking into zeros and ones
-- 🧑🏻‍💻 a SWE @Freshworks
+- 🧑🏻‍💻 a SWE who loves to learn something new on everyday
 - 🥅 Planned Goals: Start contributing to more open source projects, help more needy people
 - 🧞‍ Hobby: Helping students to ace in interviews and enterprise ready
 - ⚡ The quote I love: Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.